Epilepsy Informtion in Dogs of all Types

 Genetic predisposition for epileptic activity has been shown in certain breeds of dogs.
 The exact mechanism; whereby the genetic determiners impart their influence on nerve cells; is yet to be discovered.

-Psychological stimuli can play a role, too.
+Psychological stress can play a role, too.
 I know of a case where the pet owner’s little dog got so stressed every time the owner was preparing for a trip; without the dog; that the little rascal would work up to an actual seizure episode!
 Talk about trying anything to get your own way…

 An unusual food allergy may be at the heart of the matter, too.
 To establish a food-related trigger for epilepsy will take a skilled; as well as persistent diagnostician; in cooperation with very complying owners.